Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-194:
+New in this latest version release-195:

 1.)
-Add option TrulyMassiveSystem, which trades some optimizations and potential bugs for working better with well, Truly Massive Systems.
-Helps stabilize manauever nodes in such environments.
-Small performance hit.
-Default false.

-2.)
-The above option was not added to Kopernicus GUI because it is really more for pack authors.
-Find it in the Kopernicus_Config.cfg file after a run of the game.
+Bugfix for previous release, previously the new option did not function or change anything (lol), now it does.

 About
 -----